mwcraig/astropy-affiliated-numfocus-blog/numfocus-blog-post.md

 One is [astroML](http://www.astroml.org/) which contains a variety of astronomy-related machine learning tools, and even has an [extensive user's manual on Amazon](https://www.amazon.com/Statistics-Mining-Machine-Learning-Astronomy/dp/0691151687/ref=sr_1_sc_2?ie=UTF8&qid=1499479180&sr=8-2-spell&keywords=vander+plas).

-Another is [sncosmo](http://sncosmo.readthedocs.io/), which does spectrophotometric modeling of Type Ia supernovae.
-This one has been extremely useful to an undergraduate I've been working with this summer to (finally) reduce the data we have on SN 2011fe.
+Another is [sncosmo](http://sncosmo.readthedocs.io/), which makes supernova light curve models, including fitting photmetric data to a model.
+There are a variety of models and passbands to choose from.
+This one has been extremely useful to an undergraduate I've been working with this summer to (finally) reduce and analyze the data we have on SN 2011fe.

 Those coming from IDL may be interested in [pydl](http://pydl.readthedocs.io/en/latest/pydl/index.html), which contains